telekom-mms/sectpmctl/README.md

 It is recommended to only have one LUKS slot in use before installation, which is mostly slot 0. sectpmctl will additionally use slot 5 to store the TPM key.

-You can easily test the installation with virt-manager on a Ubuntu 22.04 host and a supported Ubuntu guest.
+You can easily test the installation with virt-manager on a Ubuntu 22.04 host and a supported guest system.
 When creating a new VM you need to configure the VM before it starts automatically.
 In the overview select `OVMF_CODE_4M.secboot.fd` as firmware and then add a new `TPM emulated TIS 2.0` device.
-After the installation of Ubuntu, you can start installing sectpmctl.
+After the installation of the system, you can start installing sectpmctl.

 For transparency, the tpm2-tools commands for session encryption, provisioning, TOFU, seal, unseal, and password change are documented at the end of this README.
 The commands for using Secure Boot are standard except for using the TPM as a key store for the db signing key.
 Take a